Comparing Powers of Edge Ideals: Applications to Ideal Containment Questions

 We can visualize this problem by counting the number of ways to place these $t-n-1$ `edges' around the cycle, assuming that we can place multiple edges between the same two vertices.
-To that end, let $\ell$ be the number of pairs of vertices between which we place at least one edge.
-Then there are $\binom{2n+1}{\ell} \multichoose{\ell}{(t-(n+1))-\ell}$ ways to place the $t-(n+1)$ edges: first we choose from among the $\binom{2n+1}{\ell}$ choices for pairs of vertices between which to place the edges, and then we choose from the $\multichoose{\ell}{(t-(n+1))-\ell}$ ways to arrange the edges.
-Thus,
+By definition, this is

 \end{proof}

 In particular,